In a nutshell:

 CCS fully endorses and adheres to the data privacy principles.
 Personal data shall be:

-- processed lawfully, fairly and in a transparent manner in relation to the data subject
+- processed lawfully relying on consent and or legitimate interest to deliver our services, fairly and in a transparent manner in relation to the data subject

 - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes